 Instilling a love of reading is a really important aspect of our reading curriculum, so children often get opportunities throughout the week to read for pleasure.
 A home reading routine is established in Reception and continued all the way through to Year 6.
 We encourage children to choose books to take home and share with their families each week; children are also asked to complete regular reading activities to develop their understanding of what they have read.
 We depend on parents to support children in their daily home reading programme.

 In KS1, each class has daily reading time.
 This is usually held first thing, as the children come in to school, and can include reading to an adult as part of a group or as an individual, or working independently on well planned and resourced reading activities.
 Whole class guided reading lessons also take place, with all children studying the same text.
 Children are taught a wide range of strategies to decode and make sense of texts, including phonics.
-These strategies are shared with parents during parent conferences held each term, and our staff are always willing to offer further advice and guidance.

 Assessment: Coopers Lane assesses children against age related expectations in reading.
 These expectations have been organised into bands which reflect the year group, for example Band 1 is the end of year expectation for children in Year 1.

 The use of engaging, inspiring and high quality texts is central to our writing curriculum.
 Each year group has an ever-expanding selection of these texts; they include classics, such as The Rainbow Fish by Marcus Pfister and Where The Wild Things Are by Maurice Sendak, and more recent publications, such as Traction Man by Mini Grey and Flotsam by David Wiesner.
 These books act as stimuli for children to develop and explore their writing skills.
 Children write for purpose wherever possible, on a theme linked to the current Sparkle Text, or on their termly topic.